SocialQu/Branding/docs/V.0.0.5/Tests.md

 - [ ] Date on Tweets.
 - [ ] Validate computation of percent on replies.
 - [ ] Link and user name on replies.
+- [ ] Computation and selection of topics.